Design Principles

 Data is only processed when explicitly consumed:

-var pipe = await source.Initialize(context, cancellationToken);
+var pipe = source.Initialize(context, cancellationToken);

 // No processing happens here - pipe exists but empty